Kluny/Primary-Categories/README.md

 - If a post has a given category as its primary, then it should be in that category.
 Therefore, if a category is selected as primary, and the post is not in that category, add it.

 - If a post is no longer using a category as its primary, it should still remain in that category.
 Therefore, do not remove the post from a category when the primary designation is removed.

+- Primary Categories should be usable with all post types.

+- Each post can have one and only one Primary Category.